-Please note that our system is very confidential.
+Our system is very confidential.
 Each student will enter a PIN regardless of meal status or payment option, thus ensuring your child's privacy.
-Please impress to your child the confidentiality of their PIN and they should share it with no one.
+Please express to your child the confidentiality of their PIN and they should share it with no one.
 This ensures only your child is spending the funds you provided.